MathBERT: A Pre-trained Language Model for General NLP Tasks in Mathematics Education: Building

-We use 8-core TPU machine from Google Colab to pre-train all these models.
-We find the largest batch size (bs) we can fit into the TPU memory for our data set is 128 and the best training learning rate (lr) is $5e-5$ with maximum sequence length (max-seq) of 512 for all of the models.
-We measure the effectiveness of training via Mask Language Modeling (MLM) accuracy where the model predicts the vocabulary ID of the masked words in a sentence \cite{Devlin2019BERT:Understanding}.
-For training steps, we find both versions of MathBERT reaches its best result at 600K with MLM accuracy of above 99.8\% after training time of 5 days each.
-The KC and Auto-grading TAPT models reach their best results at 100K steps and the KT TAPT model reaches its best result at 120K steps with the accuracy of above 99\% within 1 day.
-The MathBERT+TAPT models reach their best results at steps of 100K for both original and math vocabulary versions with accuracy of above 99.6\% within 1 day (see in Table \ref{tab:train_acc}).
-We release MathBERT model artifacts trained with \verb|origVocab| and \verb|mathVocab| in both Tensorflow and Pytorch versions.
-You can use S3 bucket URL \footnote{http://tracy-nlp-models.s3.amazonaws.com/mathbert-basevocab\\ http://tracy-nlp-models.s3.amazonaws.com/mathbert-mathvocab} to download the Tensorflow version of model artifact.
-The Pytorch version can be downloaded from the Huggingface Repo \verb|https://huggingface.co/tbs17/MathBERT| or directly installed within the Huggingface's framework under the namespace \verb|tbs17| using the code below.\lstinputlisting[language=Python]{mathbert_download_pytorch.py}
+We use 8-core TPU machine from Google Colab Pro to pre-train the BASE BERT on the mathematics corpora.
+The largest batch size (bs) we can fit into the TPU memory is 128 and the best training learning rate (lr) is $5e-5$ with maximum sequence length (max-seq) of 512 for both {\m} with \verb|origVocab| and \verb|mathVocab|.
+We measure the effectiveness of training via Mask Language Modeling (MLM) accuracy (ACC), where the model predicts the vocabulary ID of the masked words in a sentence \cite{Devlin2019BERT:Understanding}.
+For training steps, we find both versions of {\m} reach their best result at 600K with MLM accuracy of above 99.8\% after a training time of 5 days each.
+We release {\m} model artifacts trained with \verb|origVocab| and \verb|mathVocab| in both Tensorflow and Pytorch versions (see in \verb|https://github.com/tbs17/MathBERT|).
+Specifically, one can use AWS S3 bucket URLs\footnote{http://tracy-nlp-models.s3.amazonaws.com/mathbert-basevocab-uncased\\ http://tracy-nlp-models.s3.amazonaws.com/mathbert-mathvocab-uncased} to download the Tensorflow version of model artifact.
+The Pytorch version can be downloaded from the Hugging Face Repo\footnote{\url{https://huggingface.co/tbs17/MathBERT}} or directly installed within the Hugging Face's framework under the name space ``\verb|tbs17|" using the code below. \lstinputlisting[language=Python]{mathbert_download_pytorch.py}